-Visiting Athens in March can be a great time to travel.
+Athens in March can be a great time to travel to the Greek capital.
 The Spring flowers are starting to bloom around the National Gardens, and the last of winter’s cold weather starts to fade away.

 There are also several interesting festivals and events that take place in Athens in March.
 Notably, Orthodox Easter takes place annually in either March or April (varies from year to year).

 Even if you aren’t in town for Easter weekend itself, you can participate in many of the colourful festivities that lead up to it.
 This comprehensive insider’s guide runs through what to expect when travelling to Athens in March, and provides some guidance on how to plan your trip accordingly.

 - 1 Highlights of Travelling to Athens in March

 - 2 What to do in Athens in March